-Arlington’s quality of life is second to none, with a low cost of living, affordable housing and entertainment venues for everyone attracting over 8 million visitors a year.
+Arlington’s quality of life is second to none, with a low cost of living, affordable housing and entertainment venues attracting over 14 million visitors each year.

 Home to Six Flags Over Texas, Six Flags Hurricane Harbor, the Texas Ranger’s Globe Life Ballpark, AT&T Stadium, Legends of the Game Baseball Museum and Children’s Learning Center, International Bowling Campus, Dr. Pepper Youth Ballpark, and other entertainment and shopping venues, Arlington has it all!
 The district is continuing to grow with the addition of the new 1.25 billion Globe Life Field Baseball Stadium set to open in March of 2020.
 In addition, Arlington’s newest mixed-use development, Texas Live!, will feature dining, entertainment, and a new convention and hotel facility, Live! by Loews.